01 of 10

 Yellow Pitcher Plants

-Pitcher plant is so called because its modified leaf structures hold water like the pitchers that you would find in the kitchen to contain and pour liquids.
+The pitcher plant is so-called because its modified leaf structures hold water like the pitchers that you would find in the kitchen to contain and pour liquids.
 These modified leaf structures serve as insect traps.
 In some cases, caught insects drown in the water that fills the pitchers are eventually digested by the plant.

 Peter D'Amato discusses the various kinds of pitcher plants at length in The Savage Garden, including yellow pitcher plants (Sarracenia flava var. flava).
 D'Amato alludes to a drug in the nectar of Sarracenia plants that helps them catch insects.
 In the specific case of yellow pitcher plants, he says, "A drug called coniine has been isolated from the nectar of S. flava" (page 93).
 Pitcher size is 20 to 36 inches long.Continue to 4 of 10 below.